jezzsantos/automate/docs/authoring.md

 - The `--arguments <ARGUMENTS>` optionally defines the arguments to pass to the program.
 Double-quotes in the arguments must be escaped with double-quotes.
 The arguments may also contain [Templating Expressions](reference.md#templating-expressions) (relative to the element/collection of the value of `--aschildof`), which will be resolved when the command is applied.

 - The `--name` optionally defines a name for the command.
-If none is given, a default name will be derived for the command.
+If no name is specified, an automatic name is assigned to this command.

 !!! example
     To the pattern: